SDP bounds on quantum codes: Contributions

+where $\C_2$ is the space of complex $2\times 2$ matrices and $r+2s=m$.
 In combination with the constraints of the hierarchy, this restricts the Gelfand-Naimark-Segal construction of the state polynomial optimization framework to states and operators acting on the Hilbert space of $n$~qubits.

-\item [E.] Third, the framework of state polynomial optimization~\cite{klep2023state} (also known as scalar extension~\cite{pozas2019quantum,PhysRevLett.123.140503}) allows us to optimize over expressions that are nonlinear in expectation values of a state, such as $A_j(\varrho)= \sum_{E \in \EE_n ,\, \wt(E)=j} \tr(E\varrho)\tr(E^\dag\varrho)$.
+\item [E.] Third, the framework of state polynomial optimization~\cite{klep2023state} (also known as scalar extension~\cite{pozas2019quantum,PhysRevLett.123.140503}) allows us to optimize over expressions that are nonlinear in expectation values of a state, such as $A_j(\varrho)= \sum_{E_a \in \EE_n ,\, \wt(E_a)=j} \tr(E_a\varrho)\tr(E_a^\dag\varrho)$.
 This is done by a variant of the Navascués-Pironio-Acín hierarchy~\cite{doi:10.1137/090760155} for non-commutative optimization.
-It consists of a hierarchy of semidefinite programs whose entries converge to monomials in the expectation values of operators on a state.
+It consists of a hierarchy of semidefinite programs whose objective value converges to that of a non-commutative state polynomial optimization problem.

 \end{itemize} This way, the state polynomial optimization hierarchy allows us to optimize over the set of possible weight enumerators arising from $n$-qubit quantum codes.
 This gives a complete semidefinite programming hierarchy for the existence of qubit quantum codes with parameters $(\!(n,K,\delta)\!)_2$.
 That is, a code with given parameters exist if and only if every level of the hierarchy is feasible.
-We remark that semidefinite programming duality allows to find infeasibility certificates to prove that no code with the given parameters exists.
+Semidefinite programming duality can then be used to find infeasibility certificates to prove that no code with the given parameters exists.